celador/ForceCode/README.md

 ## Features

 * For code completion and highlighting I highly reccomend downloading the various Salesforce language server extensions.
     * For apex code completion, select code completion refresh from the ForceCode menu and it will work with the Salesforce apex language server extension.
+You will need to refresh for each org.
+ForceCode handles the rest and switches code completion files when switching orgs/usernames.
 * Multiple org support.
 Log into each org through ForceCode and you won't need to log out to switch orgs, simply click on another org in the "Saved Usernames" view and ForceCode will log you in.
 * Open Classes, Triggers, Visualforce pages, and Visualforce components by right clicking and selecting open file in org.